Dementia Our Vision

 In 2015, a multi-disciplinary team from Dementia wards at The Harbour and community teams came together to create a dementia vision.
 This was then developed with service users and carers to form our dementia vision.
 This is our vision for dementia care for Lancashire residents.
-Since 2015, we have been working hard to fulfil this vision. (this could be a video of me saying it for example or text??)
+Since 2015, we have been working hard to fulfil this vision.

 Our dementia vision is to support people across Lancashire to live well with dementia by empowering individuals to sustain their skills.
 Building on our core Trust values to provide compassionate, person-centred care and promote a sense of well-being.
 To be bordered and coloured

 Our Mission is to:

 - Specialise in the care and support of those affected by dementia

 - Maximise opportunity to live well, make own decision, plan better/earlier for the future

 - Provide enabling social and physical environments to capitalise on skills and minimise difficulties